isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 ![](images/user_preference_editor.PNG){width="550" align="left"}

+- **Use device theme**: Select this checkbox to allow AEM Guides automatically switch between light and dark themes based on the theme of your device.
 -   **Theme**: You can choose from the Light, Lightest, Dark, or Darkest themes for the editor.
 In case of Lightest theme, the toolbars and panels use more lighter gray color background.
 In case of Light theme, the toolbars and panels use light gray color background.
 In case of Darkest theme, the toolbars and panels use more darker black color background.
 In case of Dark theme, the toolbars and panels use black color background.
 In all themes, the content editing area is shown in white color background.

 -   **Folder Profiles**: The Folder Profile controls various configurations related to conditional attributes, authoring templates, output presets and the Web Editor configurations.
 The Global Profile is shown by default.
 In addition, if your administrator has configured folder profiles in the system, then those folder profiles are also shown in the Folder Profiles list.